Goa liberation movement

 The Goa liberation movement was a movement which fought to end Portuguese colonial rule in Goa, Portuguese India.
 The movement built on the small scale revolts and uprisings of the 19th century, and grew powerful during the period 1940–1961.
 The movement was conducted both inside and outside Goa, and was characterised by a range of tactics including nonviolent demonstrations, revolutionary methods and diplomatic efforts.
-However, Portuguese control of its Indian colonies ended only when India liberated Goa in 1961 and incorporated the territories into the Indian Union.
+However, Portuguese control of its Indian colonies ended only when India invaded and annexed Goa in 1961, causing a mixture of worldwide acclaim and condemnation, and incorporated the territories into India.

 Portuguese possessions in India

 The Portuguese colonised India in 1510, conquering many parts of the western coast and establishing several colonies in the east.
 By the end of the 19th century, Portuguese colonies in India were limited to Goa, Daman, Diu, Dadra, Nagar Haveli and Anjediva Island.

 Revolts against Portuguese rule

-Some Goans (e.g. Conspiracy of the Pintos) resented Portuguese rule and wanted to gain power for themselves.
+Some Goans (e.g. Conspiracy of the Pintos) resented Portuguese rule and wanted to lead Goa themselves.
 There were 14 local revolts against Portuguese rule (the final attempt in 1912), but none of these uprisings was successful.
 The failure of these uprisings was due to the lack of interest from the majority of Goans, who were comfortable with Portuguese rule and were not interested in change, especially since the Goa Inquisition had been abolished.
+In addition to that Goans were considered equal citizens under the laws of Portugal even if not completely in practice.
+The other option for them would have been British rule as part of British India, as stated by Francisco Luís Gomes an empire known to treat its subjects who did not have citizenship rights far worse.